 The only limit is your imagination!
 I love these flatbreads topped with hummus, olives and feta.
 Also, salted butter and thinly sliced radishes.
 Also, mozzarella and hot salami and honey.
 I mean, I pretty much enjoy homemade flatbread with ANY kind of toppings.

-This time, I sort of took a white pizza approach with some smeared goat cheese, and then some tomatoes and chives from my garden.
+This time, I sort of took a white pizza approach with some smeared goat cheese that I had left over from making sweet potato breakfast casserole, and then some tomatoes and chives from my garden (I picked a ton of chives, and used the rest to make pimento mac and cheese).
 I finished it off with a dusting of lemon zest, red pepper flakes, sea salt, and a drizzle of olive oil.

 What to eat with pizza:

 If you’d like to serve your homemade flatbread with a salad, I’d recommend a simple green salad dressed with citrus salad dressing or creamy lemon feta dressing.
 An heirloom tomato and beet salad or cucumber and avocado salad would also be yummy.